9732926409/Note_taking/README.md

 # Note_taking
-t\This is creating using AI.
+t\This is created by using AI.